.jpg)

 Awards

 Dysautonomia International will issue prizes of $500 each to one outstanding abstract within each of the following categories.
-Prizes will be awarded during the awards dinner on the evening of Saturday, June 29, 2024, which is included with conference registration.
+Prizes will be awarded during the Awards Luncheon on Sunday, July 12, 2026, which is included with conference registration.

 Innovator Award